 5. Logan Paul

-He became a full‑time WWE performer, signing a long‑term contract and wrestling regularly on television.
-He even got involved in reality TV with his brother Jake’s show “Paul American.”
+He became a full-time WWE performer after signing a long-term contract and competing in WWE TV bouts.
+He even got into reality TV with his brother Jake’s “Paul American” reality TV series.

 6. Tana Mongeau

-In 2024, Tana and co‑host Brooke Schofield continued their podcast Cancelled, which toured internationally and became a big part of their careers.
-But, that same year, she sparked online debate by alleging on her podcast that she had sex with fellow YouTuber Cody Ko when she was 17 and he was 25.
-This was an admission that reignited discussions and controversy again.
+In 2024, Tana and her podcast co-host Brooke Schofield went on an international podcast tour with her podcast Cancelled.
+This was a major part of her career.
+However, also in 2024, Tana Mongeau faced controversy when she revealed on her podcast that she had sex with YouTuber Cody Ko when she was just 17 and Cody was 25.
+This was an admission of her having sex with another YouTuber.

 7. Gabbie Hanna

-Gabbie first rose to fame on Vine and later on YouTube, TikTok, and other social platforms, building a big following with personal vlogs, rants, music, and poetry.
-Over the years, she’s been involved in a ton of public drama (feuds, controversial statements, and emotional content) which led to large parts of the online world discussing and criticizing her behavior.
+Gabbie initially gained fame on Vine, then later on YouTube, TikTok, and other social media platforms, where she accumulated a large following from her personal vlogs, rants, music, and poetry content.
+Over the years, Gabbie has been involved in a whole lot of drama, from feuds, controversial content, and emotional content, which led to a large part of the online community discussing and talking about her behavior.

-She also went through a period where she posted hundreds of intense TikToks in one day that worried followers and even triggered a wellness check from police due to concerns about her behavior and mental health.
+Gabbie also experienced a period where she created hundreds of intense TikTok posts in one day, which caused concern among her followers, resulting in a wellness check by the police due to her behavior and mental health.

 8. Colleen Ballinger

-Since then she has not returned to the same level of influence she once had.
-She briefly announced a hiatus from YouTube in early 2025 to focus on her health and personal life, then quickly returned to vlogging on which she gathers on average 20k-30k views per video.
+Ever since then, she is not back to her former status.
+She had announced a brief hiatus from YouTube in early 2025, claiming that she would focus on her health and personal life, but then came back to vlogging, where she receives an average of 20k-30k views per video.

 9. Sienna Mae

-Sienna Mae denied the most serious claims and published a lengthy blog post saying she never committed sexual assault and that much of the narrative had been taken out of context.
-Around that time she lost a significant chunk of followers (reportedly over a million on TikTok) and faced widespread criticism.
+Sienna Mae has denied the more serious accusations, releasing a lengthy blog post in which she claims she never engaged in any form of sexual assault and that much of what happened had been taken out of context.
+At this time, she lost a large chunk of her followers (more than a million on the TikTok platform).

 Where is she now?
 Since then, Sienna Mae has continued her presence online.
 She’s posted on Instagram and TikTok about personal growth, body positivity, and confidence, and as of early 2026 she’s still active on social media with millions of followers.